How to Heal Dry, Chapped Hands (Also Known as Hand Dermatitis)

 Know that once your hands have broken out with hand dermatitis, you've got months and months of good care of your hand skin for them to heal because the barrier on your hand skin is very, very thick.
 Healing thick skin takes time.

-And see the products that I use in my dermatology practice to heal hand dermatitis below:
+To see the products that I use in my dermatology practice to heal hand dermatitis click these links to learn more and see my use instructions: